Reviewing AI-Assisted Code Changes

 If I don't trust it, then slow down.

-If you use a different rule or checklist when reviewing AI-generated changes, I’d be interested to hear it in the comments.
+If you use a different rule or checklist when reviewing AI-generated changes, bring it to a weekly workshop - that kind of practical swap is exactly what they're for.